 You may complain to Molina and to the Department of Health and Human Services if you believe your privacy rights have been violated.
 We will not do anything against you for filing a complaint.
 Your care and benefits will not change in any way.

-You may file a complaint with us at:
+You may complain to us at the following: